theodi/orpi-corpus/README.md

 The objective of *orpi-corpus* is to save for reference the stations listed within [Network Rail Open Data (NROD) feeds](http://www.networkrail.co.uk/data-feeds/)'s reference ["corpus"](http://nrodwiki.rockshore.net/index.php/ReferenceData#CORPUS:_Location_Reference_Data).
 Stations are recognised from all other locations as they have both a 'STANOX' and '3ALPHA' code.

+You need to have a Network Rail Open Data account for the script to work.
+Save your credentials either as environmnent variables (NROD_USERNAME and NROD_PASSWORD) or using an *.env* file and calling the script with:

+    foreman run node main.js --out corpus-new.csv

-The data is then enriched by the location of the stations as resolved using Open Street Map's [Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim) service.
-At the moment of writing, ~83% of stations have a match.
+The data is also enriched by the location of the stations as resolved using Open Street Map's [Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim) service.
+At the moment of writing, ~83% of points listed in the corpus have a match.
+Please note that Nominatim also requires you to state some degree of identity for your script by using dedicated content in the HTTP user agent header.
+Please read their full documentation.
+During development we used "orpi-corpus/0.0.1 (+https://github.com/theodi/orpi-corpus)".
+For the script to work, this must be available in the environment variable USER_AGENT.

 Finally, the data is saved as a CSV file.